Varun487/AIAlgoTrading/AITradingPlatform/UI/README.md

 - install axios ![DONE]
 - Decide exactly how page is going to look and work ![DONE]
 - Decide all REST APIs needed ![DONE]
-- Build Main backtests page ![INCOMPLETE]
+- Build Main backtests page ![DONE]
   - Title ![DONE]
   - Info about page and intro to backtests ![DONE]
   - Filter criteria `Form` ![DONE]